curtishoyt/curtishoyt.github.io/_posts/2023-07-23-whither-components.md

 description: I don't know what this is yet, but it's about Components.
 ---

-I don't know what this Page is yet, but it's about Components.
+I don't know what this is yet, but it's about Components.

 I have a number of goals:
 1. Come up with a definition of "Component" that is all-encompassing, widely accepted, and succinct.